whchenlab/CHGV-PacBio-Human-Gut-Virome/README.md

 6. Alternatively, contigs met one of the above criterium and were annotated as high-quality (≥ 90% completeness) by CheckV were also annotated as viruses.
 As short contigs may only represent fragments of viral genomes, contigs that were longer than 5 kb or circular contigs longer than 1.5 kb were selected for further analyses; this dataset was referred to as the Chinese Human Gut Virome (CHGV) dataset, which consisted of a total of 23,513 viral populations

+# R scripts
+> Shell scripts used in abundance calculation and figure generation.